Resident Research Program

 Research Program Support

 Department faculty are asked to submit research topics from which the residents choose a project which he or she finds interesting.
 The response from the faculty has been excellent with a large number of ideas being suggested.
 The residents are given the opportunity to create their own topic or to choose one from the faculty generated list.
+A dedicated research program coordinator is appointed in the Nuclear Medicine Program to provide support and guidance to the residents.

 The program is privileged with a number of dedicated specialists to support resident research activity including a PhD physicist, PhD radiopharmacist, a PhD computer scientist to support image processing tasks, and a PhD in clinical epidemiology.